 Let’s look at the top 5 Comparison between Account Payable vs Accrued Expenses

 |Accounts payable is the total debt the company has to pay its creditors for goods or services bought on credit.||Accrued expenses represent the total liability for goods and services the company has received but has not yet been billed for.|

 |Account Payable is a balance sheet item.||Accrued Expense appears as an item on the income statement but can also be presented on the company’s balance sheet.|

 |Accounts payable is not an estimate as it is the actual liability that needs to be paid off.||An accrued expense is merely an estimate as the company needs to determine the amount of cash outflow required for that specific cost to be incurred.|

 |A company recognizes accounts payable every day as every day the company purchases goods on credit.||Accrued expenses are not an item for which the company recognizes daily expenses.|

 Accounting recognition is an important aspect in every company, and each company should follow the various accounting principles which are globally recognized, such as the US Generally Accepted Accounting Principles and International Financial Reporting Standards.
-Books should be prepared in accordance of these two whichever applies to the company and should be check and thoroughly audited by an external auditor who can give a sign off to the end of the audit which in turn increase the credibility of the company to its shareholders.
+Books should be prepared in accordance with these two whichever applies to the company and should be check and thoroughly audited by an external auditor who can give a sign-off to the end of the audit which in turn increases the credibility of the company its shareholders.

-This has a been a guide to the top difference between Account Payable vs Accrued Expense.
+This has been a guide to the top difference between Account Payable vs Accrued Expense.
 Here we also discuss the Account Payable vs Accrued Expense key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –